Suhayrr/Cafe_App/README.md

-# Suheers pop app cafe mini project
+# Suheers cafe app mini project

 Command line application built in Python for a pop up cafe to create orders for customers.
 Data is stored in a MYSQL database and allows users to perform CRUD operations on their data.